browserengineering/book/book/accessibility.md

         active_tab.task_runner.schedule_task(task)
 ```

-which in turn changes `zoom` and re-renders:
+which in turn changes `zoom`---let's increase or decrease by a
+factor of 1.1, because that looks reasonable on the screen---and re-renders:

 ``` {.python}
 class Tab: